Published on: Thursday, 1 December 2022

 Last updated: Thursday, 1 December 2022

-Above: Greater Anglia's Crown Point Depot Credit: Greater Anglia
+Above: One of Greater Anglia's new trains at Lowestoft Credit: Greater Anglia